zacharysgoldberg/real-estate-etl-pipeline/README.md

 # Real Estate Data ETL

-**--Description--**
+## Description

-Ingested, transformed, and analyzed real estate data from Zillow API.
+Ingested, transformed, and loaded data from Zillow's realestate API into an ETL pipeline using various Azure services including Azure Databricks and Azure Data Factory.
-Created a pipeline that utilizes both historical and current market data to clean, structure, and analyze the potential return on real estate investment that each region would yield.
+Created a pipeline by cleaning/ structuring raw historical and current market data for analyzing the potential return on real estate investment that each region would yield.

-**--Design--**
+## Design

-- Built a solution architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and Power BI
+- Built a production level architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and PowerBI

 - Created, configured, and monitored Databricks clusters, cluster pools, and jobs